Alroniks/modx-videocast/meta/readme.txt

-Package that contains all data about channels, collections and single videos.
+Package that contains all data about collections and single videos.
 Can manipulate them and store statistics.